OanaGaskey/Traffic-Sign-Classifier/README.md

 ![Architecture](images/Architecture.JPG)

-Before training the above depicted model, I initialized each trainable layer's weights and biases with a normally distributed random values defined by `mu` and `sigma`
+Before training the above depicted model, I initialized each trainable layer's weights and biases with a normally distributed random value defined by `mu` and `sigma`

 ```
 # The LeNet algorithm